pingcap/docs/tidb-cloud/manage-user-access.md

 >
 > The verification link in the email expires in 24 hours.
 If the user you want to invite does not receive the email, click **Resend**.

-### Modify the role of an organization member
+### Modify the organization role of a member

-If you are in the `Organization Owner` role, you can modify roles in your organization.
+If you are in the `Organization Owner` role, you can modify organization roles of all members in your organization.

 To modify the role of an organization member, take the following steps: